luzernyl/Computer-Simulation/COVID19_CA/README.md

+# Cellular Automaton

-A simulation of the COVID-19 outbreak using the cellular automaton method with SIRS model
+A simulation of the COVID-19 outbreak with SIRS model using the cellular automaton method